justinphilpott/bookwhen-client/README.md

 - Keep up with any future changes or additions to the [Bookwhen API](https://api.bookwhen.com/v2), additions will be driven mainly by this.
 - Possibly add a "fields" param to service methods to allow response filtering

-- Todos
+### Todos
-[] - put Zod in place in more areas to strengthen runtime type guards [] - refine error handling
+- [] put Zod in place in more areas to strengthen runtime type guards
+- [] refine error handling
-[] - write more integration tests
+- [] write more integration tests
-[] - write services for the other integrations
+- [] write services for the other integrations

 ## License